-UC Hastings Law is following guidance provided by local, state, and federal health officials while working in close collaboration with the emergency management teams of the University of California Office of the President and UC campuses to monitor the COVID-19 outbreak and to identify effective responses.
+UC Hastings Law follows guidance provided by local, state, and federal health officials while working in close collaboration with the emergency management teams of the University of California Office of the President and UC campuses to monitor the COVID-19 pandemic and continually identify effective responses.

-- All courses are being offered via virtual platforms.
+- Nearly all courses are being offered online.

-- The Tower at 100 McAllister, with student apartments, will remain open 24 hours a day, seven days a week for residents and essential support personnel.
-Per a March 16 San Francisco public health order, Tower residents should stay inside except for engaging in absolutely essential activities.
+- The Tower at 100 McAllister, with student apartments, remains open 24 hours a day, seven days a week, for residents and essential support personnel.

 - Nonessential business travel—domestic and international—is restricted until further notice.

-- UC Hastings leaders are updating the internal community frequently, via all-inclusive and group-specific emails and informational postings on MyHastings.
+- UC Hastings leaders update the internal community frequently, via all-inclusive and group-specific emails and informational postings on MyHastings.
 Links to messages issued to the entire community are posted below.